amy-tabb/apriltag-cmake-example/README.md

 - example `opencv_demo.cc` from the apriltag `example` directory.
 - example `apriltag_demo.c` from the apriltag `example` directory.
 - these instructions.
+- I also added `opencv-demo-read.**`, so you can read from a directory, or use a camera.

 ## Install apriltag
 Install the [apriltag lib](https://github.com/AprilRobotics/apriltag.git).
 Set the install path.
 I do this by: